Hello everyone!

 3. Display it

-Variables are created using the var
+Variables are declared using the type name

 Constants (immutable variables) can be created using